GeoMOER/moer-mpg-data-analysis/docs/units/_unit10/unit10-04_assignment.md

 In addition to Cölbe, you will also find all climate stations available for Germany.

-After working with a short time series of the DWD station in Cölbe as part of the last assignment, we will now extent the time frame to the time between 1950 and 1990.
+After working with a short time series of the DWD station in Cölbe as part of the last assignment, we will now extend the time frame to the time between 1950 and 1990.
 This dataset is also available directly from the [DWD Server](https://opendata.dwd.de/climate_environment/CDC/observations_germany/climate/monthly/kl/historical/){:target="_blank"}.
 In addition to analyzing the dynamics in the station record, we will explain parts of the dynamics by using a time series of the North Atlantic Oscillation provided by [NOAA](http://www.cpc.ncep.noaa.gov/data/teledoc/nao.shtml){:target="_blank"}.